Alexa0504/TowerDefenseGame/README.md

 - **Waves**: Enemies come in waves, increasing in difficulty.
 - **Resources**: Collect resources to build and upgrade towers.
 - **User Interface**: A simple and intuitive UI to manage your towers and resources.
-- **Sound Effects**: Enjoy sound effects for actions like placing towers and defeating enemies.
 - **Mouse and Keyboard Controls**: Play the game using both mouse clicks and keyboard shortcuts.